eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/PyCOMPSs_workflow.rst

         }
     }

-In the case of the randomized SVD, the code snippet can be found in :numref:`rSVD_code` and :numref:`dislib_json`.
+In the case of the randomized SVD, the code snippet and configuration file can be found in :numref:`rSVD_code` and :numref:`dislib_json`.
 On top of the function which includes the dislib calls, we have included the `@dt` and `@software` decorators.
 On one side, the `@software` decorator indicates the function is a dislib code whose execution is described in the dislib.json file stored in the Software Catalog.
 This description indicates that it will be treated as a PyCOMPS workflow.
 On the other side, the `@dt` decorator indicates the transformation required to the `blocks` to the ds-array used by dislib as implemented in the `load_blocks_rechunk` function.

 .. code-block:: python
     :name: rSVD_code